arkadiuszmakarenko/RISKYMSX/README.md

 > [!NOTE]
 > It has been observed that the WCH-LinkE programmer method is more reliable than the WCHISPTool_CMD method when flashing a chip for the first time.
+It is recommended to use WCH-LinkE for initial firmware programming,  there is a lot of reports that programming initial firmware over USB is very unreliable.
+Upgrading existing firmware using this method works well.

 Choose the option that better suits you.